Back Workouts: 12 Gym & Home Exercises (with 4 Free Workout Plans)

 A back workout is divided into the muscle groups you wish to train.
-It should be monitored by a personal trainer and can vary depending on each person’s health goals.
-Back workouts can be split it into upper back, middle back or lower back, and exercises can be done in 3 sets of 10 to 12 repetitions, depending on your instructor’s plan.
+It should be monitored by a personal trainer and can vary in execution depending on each person’s health goals.

-For results to be noted, you should ensure you are exercising to failure and following your plan closely with respect to sets and rest time.
-You should also ensure you are well hydrated and eating a healthy, balanced diet, which can be monitored by a registered dietitian.
+For results to be noted, you should ensure you are exercising to failure and adhering to a consistent training plan that outlines specific sets and rest time.
+You should also ensure you are well-hydrated and eating a healthy, balanced diet, which can be monitored by a registered dietitian.

-Check-out some exercises to workout your back muscles:
+Check-out some exercises to include in your back workout:

 This exercise mainly works the muscle in the middle back, also known as the latissimus dorsi muscle.